-If the component being is a new or replacement gas fired combination boiler, at least one of the energy efficiency measures in the 'minimum standard column of table 4, section 2.0 should be installed.
+If work includes replacement of the boiler, at least one of the energy efficiency measures in the 'minimum standard column of table 4, section 2.0 should be installed.

-7 All gas appliances must be installed by a competent person in accordance with the current issue of the Gas Safety (Installation and Use) Regulations.
+6 All gas appliances must be installed by a competent person in accordance with the current issue of the Gas Safety (Installation and Use) Regulations.
 The installation should follow the manufacturer's instructions and should comply with all relevant parts of building regulations and, for wet systems, Scottish Water Byelaws.